aquasecurity/trivy/docs/docs/references/troubleshooting.md

 !!! error
     --skip-update cannot be specified with the old DB schema.

 Trivy v0.23.0 or later requires Trivy DB v2.
-Please update your local database or follow [the instruction of air-gapped environment][air-gapped].
+Please update your local database or follow [the instruction of air-gapped environment][../advanced/air-gap.md].

 ## Homebrew
 ### Scope error